aaggj/attention_system/README.md

 ## Prerequisites

 - **Git:** Required for cloning the repository.
 If not installed, download it from [https://git-scm.com/](https://git-scm.com/).
-- **ROS2:** Ensure ROS2 is installed on your system to run the attention system.
-For installation details, refer to the [ROS2 Installation Guide](https://index.ros.org/doc/ros2/Installation/).
+- **ROS2 humble:** Ensure ROS2 humble is installed on your system to run the attention system.
+For installation details, refer to the [ROS2 Installation Guide](https://docs.ros.org/en/humble/Installation.html).

 ## Installation